 - Healthy Aging Across the Lifespan - Optimizing health across the lifespan, from conception to end of life.

 - Health Equity - Clarifying and eliminating health disparities associated with human uniqueness, such as ethnicity, race, socioeconomics, gender and age.

 - Holistic Health - Exploring and testing integrative approaches to health promotion and healing.

-- Transforming Healthcare Environments – Focuses on caring and healing environments, interprofessional collaboration and teamwork, nurse leader development, and best nursing practices effecting patient outcomes.
+- Transforming Healthcare Environments – Focusing on caring and healing environments, interprofessional collaboration and teamwork, nurse leader development, and best nursing practices effecting patient outcomes.